pulibrary/discoveryutils/README.md

 1. clone repo
 2. cd repo-name
-3. php composer.phar install to pull down dependencies to /vendor
+3. ```php composer.phar install``` to pull down dependency packages to /vendor
 4. Make sure /cache and /log are writable by web server
-5. .htaccess rule currently expects this to be dropped somewhere where it is acccessible at at http://mywebserveriamusing.princeton.edu/searchit.
+5. The .htaccess file currently expects this to be dropped somewhere where it is acccessible at "/searchit" on http://mywebserveriamusing.princeton.edu/searchit.

 To Configure